latex3/tagging-project/documentation/wtpdf/fulldoc.md

 - Each formula can have a so called Associated File (AF) attached inside the PDF (that contains a MathML representation of the formula)
 - The MathML representation is directly embedded as structure elements in the PDF

 Both are valid approaches in PDF 2.0, but unfortunately, up to now it depends on the consumer application (e.g., the reader) which is understood if PDF 2.0 is understood at all.
-We hope that the majority of the PDF readers soon support PDF 2.0, including both of above methods.
+We hope that the majority of the PDF readers soon support PDF 2.0, including both of the above methods.

 LaTeX can automatically produce the necessary MathML from the source if the LuaTeX engine is used.
 If pdfTeX is used as an engine only the AF method is supported and the data for the AF files have to be prepared in a separate step.
 How to do the latter is explained elsewhere.